samansmink/CustomMapService/README.md

 - copy CustomMapService folder to LimeSurvey plugins folder
 - go to LimeSurvey admin panel -> configuration -> plugin manager
 - configure this plugin to use the XYZ url of your running openmaptiles instance
+- configure this plugin to use the url of your running nominatim instance
 - enable plugin

 ## How it works?
-It simply replaces the existing Google Maps or OSM initialization.
-Note that during question creation you wil still be shown these two options, but both options will be overridden when this plugin is enabled.
+It simply replaces the existing OSM initialization.
+Note that during question creation you wil not be shown this option, but instead the OSM by MapBox option should be selected for compatibility with this plugin.

 ## Licence
 Plugin is licenced under the [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).